AACE Practice Test Hub

 If your goal is…Best pageWhy

-Validate broad cost-engineering and project-controls depthCertified Cost Professional (CCP)Best AACE route when cost, schedule, earned value, risk, and total cost management need to come together.
+Validate broad cost-engineering and project-controls depthCertified Cost Professional (CCP)Best AACE page when cost, schedule, earned value, risk, and total cost management need to come together.

-Focus on planning, scheduling, baseline control, and delay analysisPlanning & Scheduling Professional (PSP)Best route when schedule logic and control are central to your role.
+Focus on planning, scheduling, baseline control, and delay analysisPlanning & Scheduling Professional (PSP)Best page when schedule logic and control are central to your role.

-Focus on earned value managementEarned Value Professional (EVP)Best route when integrated scope, schedule, cost, EVMS reporting, and forecasting are the core skill set.
+Focus on earned value managementEarned Value Professional (EVP)Best page when integrated scope, schedule, cost, EVMS reporting, and forecasting are the core skill set.

 Official exam format at a glance

-Use this table to separate the AACE routes by exam shape before opening the detailed page.
-The professional and expertise routes are not all the same: some include memo or essay writing, while the technician routes are shorter open-book multiple-choice exams.
+Use this table to separate the AACE exams by exam shape before opening the detailed page.
+The professional and expertise exams are not all the same: some include memo or essay writing, while the technician exams are shorter open-book multiple-choice exams.

 Certified Cost Professional (CCP)Professional5 hours; 119 multiple-choice/scenario questions; 1 memo taskClosed book with onscreen formula sheetsBroad cost engineering, controls integration, and clear written communication